As seen in:

 Coming from the Creative Market, “Water Color CV-Resume Template *C” utilizes a resume background image to frame a large header which emphasizes solely your name, profile photo and title.
 In the bottom half, two even columns detail your qualifications and work history.

 This simple template is the complete package, available as a Microsoft Office resume template for Word, a PDF version, and with PSD files for Adobe.
 In addition, it comes with a matching creative cover letter template (see our cover letter tips).
-Definitely one artistic resume example!
+Definitely one artistic example for graphic designer resume!

 Here’s the link to this template.

 Basic templates for resumes don’t have to sacrifice quality.
-Check out more of them: Basic Resume Templates (15+ Examples to Download & Use Now).
+Check out more of them: Basic Resume Template: 15+ Easy-To-Use Ones to Download Now.

 Cascade by Zety